finmath/finmath-lib/src/site/markdown/codingconventions.md

 ## Code Style

 We follow loosely the Eclipse coding conventions, which are a minimal modification of the original Java coding conventions.
 See https://wiki.eclipse.org/Coding_Conventions

+See also the Spring coding conventions, see https://github.com/spring-projects/spring-framework/wiki/Code-Style

+We repeat some of the aspects:

+-   Indentation uses a single TAB character (as for the Spring coding convention and the Eclipse coding convention).

+-   Files are UTF-8 encoded with Unit line endings.

+-	Lines do not have trailing whiltespaces.

 We deviate in some places: